tcarion/Flexpart.jl/README.md

 fpsim = FlexpartSim()
 ```

-Then let's define the location of the input files:
+Then let's define the location of the input files.
+The retrieval and pre-processing of the input meteorological data for Flexpart needs to be done with the [FlexExtract.jl](https://github.com/tcarion/FlexExtract.jl) package.
 ```julia
 fpsim[:input] = "path/to/inputs"